 Important Notice - The Parish Clerk does not deal with the bookings for the village hall.
 The booking secretary is Pat Wood on 01530 242251

-The village hall is on the Main Street next to the Bradgate.
+The village hall is on the Main Street next to the Bradgate public house.
 Originally built in wood, the present building was built in 1930 by Lindsay Everard of the well known brewing company.

 In 1972 Everards granted the Parish Council a lease at a peppercorn rent provided it was managed by a competent committee.

 It was refurbished in 2001 and is indeed run by a competent Committee of Representatives from many of the village organizations and headed by the Chairman, Toby Manning.
 He replaced Michael Upstone in 2014, and is the latest in a long list of past Chairman who have all worked extremely hard to keep the building in good repair.

 The Village Hall Committee are Trustees of a Charity (Number 503283) and who operate under a Trust Deed.

 A ventilation and P.A. system was installed during the summer of 2007 and is proving highly effective.

 In 2013 a payphone was installed - the number is 243813

 In 2016 a wireless broadband router was installed.
 The password is available on a notice in the rear lobby of the Hall.

 Also in 2016, with financial assistance from the Gardening Club, a large screen was installed enabling the Hall to be used for slide shows, films and other similar events.